 Working experiences are activity / workforce specific

 In the life sciences episode, we consider the impact that Covid and carbon reduction targets are having on the scientific community.
 Scientific innovation relies heavily on collaboration, being able to explore ideas with others in the scientific community, learning about their research and findings.
-Conferences were a big part of this endeavour, where scientists would gather, network, exchange ideas, and hear about research and developments.
+Conferences were a big part of this endeavor, where scientists would gather, network, exchange ideas, and hear about research and developments.

 Now that we are encouraged to travel less to reduce carbon impact, this becomes more challenging, and we must take the opportunity to think more deeply about the technologies and working practices that best support remote collaboration and innovation.
 Thinking it through step by step, so that there’s no friction and people can simply work together seamlessly.

-Just as no one architectural design will suit different situations or organisational needs, so the way of working must reflect the culture, objectives, needs and purpose of the organisation being designed for.
+Just as no one architectural design will suit different situations or organizational needs, so the way of working must reflect the culture, objectives, needs and purpose of the organization being designed for.
 “What is Google doing?” is rarely a question that leads to a satisfying outcome.
 Google is unique in terms of culture, business situation, business processes and product ranges – but so are other companies – all are unique.

 So avoid looking for quick fixes or short cuts.
 Take time to plan and trial things out and learn from successes and failures.
-Getting the solutions that are right for your organisation takes time, patience and commitment.
+Getting the solutions that are right for your organization takes time, patience and commitment.